-The area's southern boundary now includes the entire light-industrial zoned land along Wilkins Avenue and Parklawn Drive.
-Including these properties allows the Plan to address the light industrial area as a whole and to incorporate current facility planning recommendations for the future Montrose Parkway.
+The area's southern boundary now includes the entire area of light-industrial land along Wilkins Avenue and Parklawn Drive.
+Including these properties allows the Plan to address the Light Industrial Area as a whole and to incorporate current facility planning recommendations for the future Montrose Parkway.

-Finally, this Plan designates the entire area covered by the Twinbrook Sector Plan as a Transit Station Development Area.
-The recommended TOMX Zones are allowed only in areas designated by a master plan as transit station development areas, and Road Code business street standards would be applicable.
+Finally, this Plan designates the area of the Twinbrook Sector Plan as a Transit Station Development Area (TSDA).
+The recommended TOMX Zones are allowed only in areas so designated by a master plan, and Road Code business street standards would be applicable.